Michael Pryor, Co-Founder @ Trello: When a Product Everyone Loves is Worth $450M (Video + Transcript)

 Michael: At the time, that was just ridiculous nonsense.
 Like, “100 million people?” [laughs] I think we’ve just passed 20 million signups.
 It’s like, “OK, we’re on that path.”

 Jason: You can see the 100 million now.
 Now you realize the conversion is not as simple as you initially thought, right?

 Michael: Right.
 I think the idea was give away a lot of value.
 You used it to plan this conference, right?

-Jason: Yeah, and our speakers are tough?
+Jason: Yeah, and our speakers and stuff?

-Michael: Did you pay it?
+Michael: Did you pay for it?

 Jason: What’s that?

 Michael: Do you pay for Trello?